False awakening: Type 1

-Type 1 is the more common, in which the dreamer seems to wake up, but not necessarily in realistic surroundings, that is, not in their own bedroom.
+Type 1 is the more common, in which the dreamer seems to wake up, but not necessarily in realistic surroundings; that is, not in their own bedroom.
 A pre-lucid dream may ensue.
-More commonly, dreamers will believe they have awakened, and then either wake up for real in their own bed or "fall back asleep" in the dream.
+More commonly, dreamers will believe they have awakened, and then either genuinely wake up in their own bed or "fall back asleep" in the dream.

 A common false awakening is a "late for work" scenario.
 A person may "wake up" in a typical room, with most things looking normal, and realize they overslept and missed the start time at work or school.
 Clocks, if found in the dream, will show time indicating that fact.
 The resulting panic is often strong enough to truly awaken the dreamer (much like from a nightmare).

 Another common Type 1 example of false awakening can result in bedwetting.
-In this scenario the dreamer has had a false awakening and while in the state of dream has performed all the traditional behaviors that precede urinating – arising from bed, walking to the bathroom, and sitting down on the toilet or walking up to a urinal.
+In this scenario, the dreamer has had a false awakening and while in the state of dream has performed all the traditional behaviors that precede urinating – arising from bed, walking to the bathroom, and sitting down on the toilet or walking up to a urinal.
 The dreamer may then urinate and suddenly wake up to find they have wet themselves.

 Type 2

-The type 2 false awakening seems to be considerably less common.
+The Type 2 false awakening seems to be considerably less common.
 Green characterized it as follows:

 Charles McCreery draws attention to the similarity between this description and the description by the German psychopathologist Karl Jaspers (1923) of the so-called "primary delusionary experience" (a general feeling that precedes more specific delusory belief).
 Jaspers wrote:

 McCreery suggests this phenomenological similarity is not coincidental and results from the idea that both phenomena, the Type 2 false awakening and the primary delusionary experience, are phenomena of sleep.
 He suggests that the primary delusionary experience, like other phenomena of psychosis such as hallucinations and secondary or specific delusions, represents an intrusion into waking consciousness of processes associated with stage 1 sleep.
-It is suggested that the reason for these intrusions is that the psychotic subject is in a state of hyper-arousal, a state that can lead to what Ian Oswald called "micro-sleeps" in waking life.
+It is suggested that the reason for these intrusions is that the psychotic subject is in a state of hyperarousal, a state that can lead to what Ian Oswald called "microsleeps" in waking life.

 Other researchers doubt that these are clearly distinguished types, as opposed to being points on a subtle spectrum.

+Experimental descriptions

+The clinical and neurophysiological descriptions of false awakening are rare.
+One notable report by Takeuchi et al., was considered by some experts as a case of false awakening.
+It depicts a hypnagogic hallucination of an unpleasant and fearful feeling of presence in sleeping lab with perception of having risen from the bed.
+The polysomnography showed abundant trains of alpha rhythm on EEG (sometimes blocked by REMs mixed with slow eye movements and low muscle tone).
+Conversely, the two experiences of FA monitored here were close to regular REM sleep.
+Even quantitative analysis clearly shows theta waves predominantly, suggesting that these two experiences are a product of a dreaming rather than a fully conscious brain.